vanderkilu/calendr/README.md

 # Todo-Calendar-View

-This is a todo app but with the tasks arranged on a calendar view, similar to the way tasks on google calendar are displayed.
+This is a todo app built with the tasks arranged on a calendar view, similar to the way tasks on google calendar are displayed.
 It is a technical take home assignment.
 Live url for the app is [here](https://todo-calendar-view.netlify.app/)

 ## Technologies Used